ElementAI/haven_old/README.md

 ##### 3.3 Using a job manager

-You can run all the experiments in parallel using a job scheduler such as the orkestrator.
+The experiments can be ran in parallel using a job scheduler such as slurm or the orkestrator.
 The job scheduler can be used with the following script.

 ```python
 # launch jobs